swift-nav/piksi_firmware/README.md

 [![Build status][1]][2]

-Firmware for the Swift Navigation Piksi GPS Receiver.
+Firmware for the Swift Navigation Piksi v2.3.1 GPS receiver.
+This firmware is not compatible with Piksi Multi or Duro.

 Documentation available online at http://docs.swift-nav.com/piksi_firmware